-A home equity line of credit (HELOC) works similarly to a home equity loan – the main difference is that the lump sum is used in the form of credit rather than a loan.
-Once the lender has given the homeowner this line of credit, they are able to draw from it over a set period of time.
-After this time is up, the homeowner must begin repaying the borrowed credit plus interest.
+A home equity line of credit (HELOC) works similarly to a home equity loan – the main difference is that the borrower receives a line of credit rather than a loan, similar to a credit card.
+Once the lender has given the homeowner this line of credit, borrowers are able to draw from it over a set period of time.
+After this time is up, the homeowner must begin repaying the borrowed credit, plus interest.

 Pool Company Financing

-When installing a pool, you may wonder if this project will add value to your home or not.
 Although a pool is a costly investment to make, its return value is not that great in comparison to other home improvement projects.
-The National Association of REALTORSⓇ found that, on average, homeowners only see about a 43% ROI with the addition of a pool.
-That’s why it’s so important that you factor ROI into your decision.
+The National Association of REALTORS® found that, on average, homeowners only see about a 43% return on investment (ROI) with the addition of a pool.

 Should You Finance A Pool?